lucaleonect/nqa_server/docs/solver.md

 }
 ```

 All numeric arrays are interpreted as lists of floats.
 Omit `h_vector` and/or `g_vector` to default to zero fields.
 The solver verifies `J_matrix` is square and that optional vectors have the matching length before dispatching Optuna.
 Hyperparameters such as trial counts and per-trial runtime use the defaults baked into `nqa/master.py` unless callers override them via the `study_args` object.
+Values like `target_objective_value` provided by the API are forwarded inside `study_args`, so custom clients should do the same if they need to tweak those knobs.

 ### Response Schema